Advice-only Financial Planning (AoFP) is financial planning without financial intermediation.

 Some financial intermediaries have set up a separate financial planning process or firm.
-Where financial planning is offered for a fixed fee and is not conditional on financial intermediation, such services can be equivalent to NIFP provided that there is a wall between advice and product distribution.
+Where financial planning is offered for a fixed fee and is not conditional on financial intermediation, such services can be equivalent to AoFP, provided that there is a wall between advice and product distribution.
 You can have one service and not the other.

 In the words of Christopher Woolard, the Interim CEO of the UK's Financial Conduct Authority (FCA) in September 2020:

 Investment intermediation, like investment returns, is now commoditised.
-What used to take financial intermediaries 15 hours to do for a large percentage of your life savings (3% plus 1% per annum, say), can now be done in 15 seconds for no initial charge whatsoever and a smaller annual percentage charge (0.5% per annum).
+What used to take financial intermediaries 15 hours to do for a large percentage of your life savings (3% plus 1% per annum, say) can now be done in 15 seconds for no initial charge whatsoever and a smaller annual percentage charge (0.5% per annum).

 Cost savings over a lifetime can be significant.

 "Firms (financial intermediaries) offering the same charging structure to all consumers may also not provide fair value.
-Whilst it may often be fair to do this, it may not always be fair where, for example, servicing fees are charged as a percentage of the value of a product (this might be in relation to the size of a loan, investments, or savings).
-Some consumers may pay substantially larger fees in this way even though the costs of providing the service and the benefits consumers receive may be remarkably similar.
+Whilst it may often be fair to do this, it may not always be fair where, for example, servicing fees are charged as a percentage of the value of a product (this might be about the size of a loan, investments, or savings).
+Some consumers may pay substantially larger fees in this way, even though the costs of providing the service and the benefits consumers receive may be remarkably similar.
 In such circumstances, firms should consider whether the relationship of the price such consumers would pay is reasonable relative to the benefits they receive."

 People create wealth with work.
-With plans, vision, talents, entrepreneurial spirit, and discipline.
-Products simply manage the wealth that has already been created.
-You need to already have wealth to buy a wealth management product.
+Leveraging their plans, vision, talents, entrepreneurial spirit, and discipline.
+Products manage the wealth that has already been created.
+It would be best if you already had the wealth to buy a wealth management product.

 FINANCIAL INTERMEDIARIES DO NOT PROVIDE FINANCIAL PLANS THAT CREATE WEALTH.